costajob/costajob.github.io/_posts/thoughts/2020-03-13-perspectives.md

 This virus is scaring just because it is now at our doors.
 We are promptly and rightly prepared to change our habits to stop the pandemic.
 At the end we'll raise again, the virus will be probably not stopped completely, but we'll be able to control its spreading.

-We'll come back to trust each other, to crowd parks on a sunny day, to buy new shiny cars in which getting stuck into a traffic jam.
+We'll come back to trust each other, to crowd parks on sunny days, to buy new shiny cars into which getting stuck in a traffic jam.
 Our economy will flourish again.

 We'll also keep ignoring the ones that never cared about this virus, not because they are irresponsible or crazy, but simply because they can't.